opennars/Metrics/README.md

 Click Save & Test - You should see 'Data source is working.'
 If not check the above steps.

 Return to the main menu and select Import dashboard Download the Pong dashboard .json file from the Github repository (Dashboards).
-In Grafana navigate to 'import dashboard' and select 'upload .json file' then select the download .json file.
+In Grafana navigate to 'import dashboard' and select 'upload .json file' then select the downloaded .json file.
 Select the Pong dashboard on the Home page.
 ## Run
 Now run Open-NARS v3.0.2 LAB and select Pong application from the launcher menu to start collecting metrics.